kendricktan/Plot/README.md

 Libraies used:
   - ExprTK for parsing and evaluation maths equations
-  - OpenGL and GLUT for displaying graphics
+  - OpenGL and GLUT for graphics

 /* Important! */
   - glu32.dll must be in the same folder as Plot.exe